 - Hsin, L., Selman, R., Uccelli, P., Donovan, S., and Snow, C. (2017).
 Varying Indices of Argumentative Writing Quality and Vocabulary Learning in Word Generation.
 In symposium, “Conditions for Success: Variation in Treatment Effects for a School-Based Randomized Controlled Trial of Word Generation.”
 Society for Research on Educational Effectiveness (SREE spring 2017), Expanding the Toolkit: Maximizing Relevance, Effectiveness and Rigor in Education Research.
 Washington, DC.
 March 1–4.

-- I will present two posters in Baltimore at the 2019 meeting of SRCD, one on perspective-taking advantages in ELLs' argumentative writing (on Friday morning, 3/22, 9:45-11), and the other with my student Nan Mu at the University of Alabama on (pre-)adolescents' ideas around classroom rights and responsibilities (on Thursday morning, 3/21, 9:30-10:45).
-Hope to see you there!
+- I presented two posters in Baltimore at the 2019 meeting of SRCD, one on perspective-taking advantages in ELLs' argumentative writing (on Friday morning, 3/22, 9:45-11), and the other with my student Nan Mu at the University of Alabama on (pre-)adolescents' ideas around classroom rights and responsibilities (on Thursday morning, 3/21, 9:30-10:45).

 - I presented recent and ongoing research in an invited talk at Johns Hopkins University on May 16 of 2017.
 More information can be found by visiting the Johns Hopkins Cognitive Science Department website.